-The inability of companies to use wash primers containing potassium hydroxyoctaoxodizincate dichromate, and/or pentazinc chromate octahydroxide across the GB would be severe.
-This use is critical to the key functions provided by the chromates: corrosion resistance (including active corrosion inhibition); adhesion promotion; chemical resistance; temperature resistance; layer thickness; compatibility with substrates/subsequent layers and compatibility with processing temperatures.
+The inability of companies to undertake chromate-based bonding priming across GB would be severe.
+This use is critical to the key functions provided by the chromates: adhesion promotion and corrosion resistance (including active corrosion inhibition).
 These functions are essential to a broad range of components and assemblies, including structural parts such as engines, wings and landing gear assemblies.
 This includes application to newly produced components, touch-ups during manufacturing activities and for ensuring on-going performance following maintenance and repair activities.

-If use of chromate-based wash primers was no longer authorised and where qualified and certified alternatives are not available according to the definition of "generally available", design owners (i.e. OEMs and DtB companies) would be forced to re-locate some or all of their components production, manufacturing and maintenance activities outside the GB, where qualified and certified alternatives are not available.
+If use of chromate-based bonding primers was no longer authorised and where qualified and certified alternatives are not available according to the definition of "generally available"60, design owners (i.e. OEMs and DtB companies) would be forced to re-locate some, or all, of their parts production, manufacturing, and maintenance activities outside GB, where qualified and certified alternatives are not available.

-A refused Authorisation would have impacts on GB formulators and the critical set of key functions provided by wash primers would be lost to A&D downstream users in GB
+A refused Authorisation would have impacts on the GB formulators and the critical set of key functions provided by bonding primers would be lost to A&D downstream users in GB